amchavan/angular-training/README.md

 ```angular2html
     <app-git-hub-organization-details></app-git-hub-organization-details>
 ```
-Upon startup, we should see that organization's detailed data on the console.
+At startup time we should see that organization's detailed data on the console.

 ### Displaying details in the browser